Child Safeguarding Statement and Risk Assessment

 1. This Child Safeguarding Statement will be reviewed annually or as soon as practicable after there has been a material change in any matter to which this statement refers.

-This Child Safeguarding Statement was reviewed by the Board of Management on 30th May 2023.
+This Child Safeguarding Statement was reviewed by the Board of Management on 17th June 2025.

-Signed: Ann Moynihan Signed: Eileen Kelly
+Ann Moynihan Eileen Kelly

 Chairperson of Board of Management Principal/Secretary to the Board of Management